Instruments Master Data

 Item / column What / Used for

-Instrument Name Refer to Excel File #3.1 - Instruments
+Instrument Name Refer to Excel File #3 - Instruments Master Data

-Next Instance It shows the date of the next recurring tasks.
+Next Instance It shows from which date the recurring tasks should start.

 In the initial configuration, you should specify the date the recurring tasks should be scheduled for